 The beginning of 2020, in addition to putting the world into a historical situation, is a real challenge for the sports industry.
 How the teams and leagues could interact with their fans when everybody is confined, and every physical event banned?
-Digital solutions are the only response, and in a matter of sport, we can observe that all the spotlights are placed on eSports since the beginning of the COVID-19 crisis.
+Digital solutions are the only response (with, for example, AR experiences around the broadcast), and in a matter of sport, we can observe that all the spotlights are placed on eSports since the beginning of the COVID-19 crisis.
 A new way for sports leagues to interact with their fans, but also a brand-new way to entertain & unite communities around a passion.

 An unavoidable cooperation between sports and gaming industries

 The entire sports industry, including bettors and broadcasters, are turning more to these virtual events.
 Traditionally, before the COVID-19 crisis, the first esports globally were League of Legends, Overwatch, Counter-Strike and Dota 2.
 If you know a little bit about the gaming industry, you will notice that those “sports’” are purely shooting and online arena games, not related to the traditional sports industry.